kiddkai/atom-node-debugger/README.md

 ## Usage

-Check in the node-debugger package settings that the node path is set correctly.
 Open a javascript (.js) file and execute the start-resume command (F5) to launch the debugger.

 Debug panels will show up as shown in the image below.